 Dr. Christopher Wilson has served as the Principal Trumpet of the Pittsburgh Opera Orchestra since the 2017 season.
-Additionally, Wilson is the Principal Trumpet of the Chamber Orchestra of Pittsburgh and a frequent performer with the Pittsburgh Symphony Orchestra.
+Additionally, Wilson is the Principal Trumpet of the Chamber Orchestra of Pittsburgh and has performed with the Pittsburgh Symphony Orchestra and the Pittsburgh Ballet.
 Wilson's performances have been called "eloquent" and "masterful" by The Journal of the Music Critics of North America.

 Wilson is an active soloist, performer, and clinician.
 He has performed and taught clinics throughout the United States, Italy, and Japan, including multiple featured performances at International Trumpet Guild Conferences.
 Wilson has been a soloist at two College Band Directors National Association events that included world premiere performances of Daniel Tacke's Landschaft mit Kanonen and David Sampson's Serenade for Trumpet and Wind Ensemble.
 He released New Horizons in 2013, a solo album of new original recital pieces and commissions for trumpet.
 The album was featured on National Public Radio as its "delight of the week."
 He has participated in numerous commissions and consortiums that include composers David Sampson, James Stephenson, Kevin McKee, Daniel Tacke, and Sy Brandon.